-A student shall not enter any school district property without permission when neither school nor a school related activity is in session; remain on school district property when directed to leave by the Principal or designee; or enter upon school district
+A student shall not enter any school district property without permission when neither school nor a school-related activity is in session; remain on school district property when directed to leave by the Principal or designee; or enter upon school district property or attend a school-sponsored function (whether or not on school property) while under expulsion, Out of School Suspension, In-School Suspension or assignment to the alternative school.

 Students are not allowed to enter the premises of a school other than his/her school unless prior permission is received from an administrator of the school to be visited or unless the school is hosting a school-related function, such as an academic or athletic activity.
-A student and/or non-student will be in violation of this rule and subject to discipline and/or legal consequences if he or she fails to leave school district property or a school event after being ordered to leave by the Principal or designee.
+A student and/or non-student will be in violation of this rule and subject to discipline and/or legal consequences if the student fails to leave school district property or a school event after being ordered to leave by the Principal or designee.